mpusz/Condor2Nav/README.txt

 Open condor2nav.ini file and change the following:
-1. [OPTIONAL] Change the name of Condor default task file you will use for the translation (Condor task file name can also be provided for each translation from the Command Line Interface - see "condor2nav.exe –h" for more info).
+1. [OPTIONAL] Change the name of Condor default task file you will use for the translation (Condor task file name can also be provided for each translation from the Command Line Interface - see "condor2nav-cli.exe -h" for more info).
 2. [OPTIONAL] If Condor FPL files are stored in non default location please use [Condor] "FlightPlansPath" and [Condor] "RaceResultsPath"